 Declare your Theme:

-Now that we have the folder app/design/frontend/VihaDigital/m2-theme, we need to create a file named theme.xml that contains basic theme information such as Name, the parent theme.
+Now that we have the folder app/design/frontend/VihaDigital/m2-theme, we need to create a file named theme.xml that contains basic theme information such as the Name, and the parent theme.
 You can utilize the following code for declaring the Magento Theme

 - <theme xmlns:xsi=”http://www.w3.org/2001/XMLSchema-instance” xsi:noNamespaceSchemaLocation=”urn:magento:framework:Config/etc/theme.xsd”><title>m2-theme</title>